Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Day 1: Windhoek to Etosha National Park – Namibia

-This morning we depart from Windhoek after a pre-departure meeting and stop briefly at Otjiwarongo, a small town north of Okonjima.
-In Otjiwarongo we gather some fresh supplies, before continuing to Etosha National Park, one of Southern Africa’s premier wildlife reserves.
+This morning, we’ll collect you from your accommodation within the Windhoek city limits at 07:00, ready to set off on the exciting journey that awaits.
+We depart from Windhoek after a pre-departure meeting and stop briefly at Otjiwarongo, a small town north of Okonjima.
+In Otjiwarongo, we gather some fresh supplies before continuing to Etosha National Park, one of Southern Africa’s premier wildlife reserves.

 • Meals included: Breakfast, Lunch & Dinner